School Uniform and Equipment

 We sell our uniform at cost and do not make any profit on the uniform items we sell.

-- Pupils do not wear school uniform
+• Pupils do not wear school uniform

-- A Plain T-shirt/vest OR a t-shirt in your house colour available through the school.
+• A Plain T-shirt/vest OR a t-shirt in your house colour available through the school.

-- Plain Shorts/Tracksuit trousers
+• Plain Shorts/Tracksuit trousers

 Pens and Pencils

 All personal belongings should be clearly marked with the child’s name.
 Any money should be handed in to the class tutor /admin officer for safe keeping.
-Valuable items such as MP3 players, iPods or hand held games consoles must NOT be brought into school.
+Valuable items such as phones or hand held games consoles must NOT be brought into school.
 Parents should note that the school cannot accept liability for the loss or damage of personal property.
 Please discourage your child from bringing in items unless they are needed for them to access their education.

 Date this page was last modified: 17 August 2022